restchain/restchain/README.md

 # RESTCHAIN
-Experimental repository to test our prototype application.
+Experimental repository to test Restchain a prototype application.

 ## What is it

 .....??
-## How to install
+## Installation
 **Requirements**:

 * [Docker](https://www.docker.com/)